sumedh-inamdar/countries-react-app/countries-react-app/README.md

 # Things to do
+- [ ] Mock API call and check for proper rendering of country

 # Bugs to fix
 - [ ] Align left and right cards on home to rest of page (may change to flex?)